ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 print(f"Execution time without memorize: {end_time1 - star_time1}.")
 ```

-When we pass the `n = 50` to the two Fibonacci functions, the times are:
+When we pass the `n = 50` to the two Fibonacci functions, it only returns the time of the function with memorize, the time fo the `fib_without_memo` is still executing and I haven't received the time of it:( :
 ```py
 Execution time with memorize: 0.0001990795135498047.
 ```

-The time fo the `fib_without_memo` is still executing and I haven't received the time of it:(.

 <div align=center>
 <img width="500" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/7f1303ee-45ff-4982-b428-558f0295c64c">